 This post is for those who resonate with lightworker traits.
-I briefly mentioned something called “lightworker burnout” in the post It’s a Challenging Time for Lightworkers.
+Or if you don’t like that label, it’s basically for anyone who cares deeply about others and wants to make some kind of positive impact in the world while they are here.
 I imagine most people understand what career burnout looks like, and people who call themselves lightworkers can experience something sort of similar where they become so frustrated and exhausted by the world’s suffering that they eventually lose their passion and their ability to function well within society.
 Not everyone will experience this, but I wanted to discuss it because I’ve experienced these burnout symptoms in the past couple years and imagine that others out there are struggling with it right now, too.

 I think the most common reasons why lightworker burnout occurs is because people either become overly concerned about the suffering of humanity and become unsure of where to direct their focus, or they try to help too many people at once because they feel a sense of urgency to help.
-Whether it’s career burnout or lightworker burnout, if you try to take on too much at once, you’ll surely burn-out because you’re not here to help everyone or to save the entire planet.
+Whether it’s career burnout or lightworker burnout, if you try to take on too much at once, you’ll obviously burn out fast because you’re not here to help everyone or to save the world.

 “Lightworker Burnout” occurs in sensitive, caring people who feel overwhelmed by all the world issues that need healing attention.
 You don’t need to heal everyone and everything, however.
 Even the angels specialize in a specific focus.
 So, choose one or two issues that call to your soul.
 Then pray for the courage and guidance to make a positive difference in those areas.

-Due to my desire to help others and to seek the truth about what’s going on in the world, I’ve had a tendency to carry the world’s weight on my shoulders.
-In recent years, I have uncovered a lot of dark, despicable stuff carried out by those in power that is being kept hidden from the public.
+Due to the desire to help others and to seek the truth about what’s going on in the world, I’ve had a tendency to carry the world’s weight on my shoulders.
+In recent years, I have uncovered a lot of dark truths about this world that is kept hidden from the public.
 After I overcame the shock of learning these things, I felt a combination of anger and sadness.
-It seems pretty normal to respond that way, but it becomes unhelpful if we get stuck in those emotions for too long.
+It is normal to respond that way, but it becomes unhelpful if we get stuck in those emotions for too long.

-I think it’s important to be aware of a few things: 1) the truth about what’s happening on this planet isn’t always pretty, 2) corruption exists at various levels and within all major systems and institutions, and 3) the news perpetuates feelings of fear and helplessness.
-If you tune into a news station, there is usually a barrage of negative stories being told while solutions are rarely discussed.
+It’s important to be aware of a few things: 1) the truth about what’s happening here is not always pretty or comfortable to know, 2) corruption exists at various levels and within all major systems and institutions, and 3) the news perpetuates feelings of fear and helplessness.
+If you tune into a news station, there is usually a barrage of terrible stories being told while solutions are rarely discussed.
 We hear one bad story after another, and if we’re not careful, we’ll become paralyzed by the fear that something bad is always lurking around the corner.
-This can lead us into a victim mentality where we are looking for someone else to save us, which is a surefire way to lose our freedom and power.

-To stay empowered, it is helpful to find a way of staying informed enough to make smart decisions without falling victim to the fear-mongering tactics.
-Once you become aware of the motives and manipulations that the media carries out to keep us in a perpetual state of fear and inaction, you’ll probably want to watch less and less tv and seek other methods of staying informed.
-I prefer alternative news sources on the internet, but you have to be really careful with those, too, because any journalist or truth seeker has the potential to develop a doom-and-gloom attitude that can begin to infect your mind and spirit if you don’t stay mindful of how it is affecting you.
-Also, I wish it wasn’t a reality we had to face, but some of the most popular “truth seekers” are probably shills who have been paid to spread lies and perpetuate more fear.
+To stay empowered, we need to find a way of staying informed enough to make smart decisions without falling victim to the fear-mongering tactics.
+Once you become aware of the motives and manipulations that the media carries out to keep us in a perpetual state of fear, you’ll probably want to watch less and less tv and seek other methods of staying informed.
+I prefer alternative news sources on the internet, but you have to be careful with those, too, because any journalist or truth seeker has the potential to develop a complete doom-and-gloom attitude that can begin to infect your mind and spirit if you don’t stay mindful of how it is affecting you.
+Also, I wish it wasn’t a reality we had to face, but some of the most popular “truth seekers” are shills who are encouraged to spread lies and perpetuate more fear.

 I think if we follow Doreen’s advice of narrowing our focus to one or two issues to help solve, it is possible to become change agents.
 Another point I would like to add is that instead of fighting against issues and ranting about how we need to stop this and stop that, it might be more beneficial to put our efforts into creating the new methods and systems that we want to see.
 In other words, instead of resisting the old, work toward creating something new.
 Help people see that there are other alternatives by building them yourself.